okjuan/virtual.book/_posts/2024-02-03-hockey-game.md

 They first have to regain possession and get it back across that blue line.
 Only then can they launch it into the other team's end.
 Then the cycle repeats at the other end.
-It's funny how {% post_url_with_hover_card games are designed | 2024-02-03-what-are-rules %} to avoid certain behaviors and can end up transforming the tactics of how the game is played.
+It's funny how {% vbook_post games are designed | 2024-02-03-what-are-rules %} to avoid certain behaviors and can end up transforming the tactics of how the game is played.